LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 CS Toolkit Development
 *********************************

-The CS Toolkit team uses an agile, sprint-based development process and employs a variety of tools to manage its workflow and software development.
-Details about how the team uses these tools and information about getting started with them can be found in :ref:`tooleco-label`.
+The CS Toolkit team uses an agile, sprint-based development process where we target a set of development tasks for each release.
+We also employ a variety of tools to manage our workflow and software development.
+This guide contains descriptions of our processes and information about how we use tools and getting started with them.

 ===================